1. All Australians have a right to a safe and peaceful existence, free from crime and fear of violence.

-3. The separation of powers between the judiciary on the one hand and the parliament and executive on the other is crucial to the maintenance of freedom, justice and democracy.
+3. The separation of powers between the judiciary, executive and legislature is crucial to the maintenance of freedom, justice and democracy.

 4. Equality before the law can only be achieved when there is recognition of the way in which cultural, social, gender and economic structures and practices influence decision making processes and affect people’s choices and opportunities.